Skshee/cryptonite_taskphase_Suvan/LinuxLuminarium/PonderingPaths/ImplicitRelativePaths.md

 ## Challenge Goals

-We'll need to **/challenge/run** program using a relative path with a cwd of "/".
+We'll need to execute the  **/challenge/run** program using a relative path with a cwd of "/".
 We are also given that the relative path starts with the letter "c".

 ![alt text](image-7.png)